jpetkau/genrc/README.md

     }
 ```

-The lifetime parameter is also needed when using a custom allocator that has
+The lifetime parameter is also needed when type-erasing a custom allocator that
-a lifetime, since `Rc<T>` also hides the allocator.
+has a lifetime, since `Rc<T>` also hides the allocator.

-### Custom allocators

-Since the underlying allocation is type-erased, `Rc` can support custom
-allocators (via the currently unstable `allocator_api`) without affecting
-the signature of `Rc`-using code.
-That is, you specify a custom allocator by
-calling `Rc::new_in()`, but the returned type is just `Rc<T>` (or
-`Rcl<'a, T>` if the allocator has a non-static lifetime) so most code that
-works with it doesn't need to care about the allocator.

-While this can be useful, often you might prefer to keep track of the allocator
-type explicitly, e.g. so that code receiving an `Rc` can use the same allocator
-for new allocations.
-A future version will probably update this library to allow
-such usage, since you'll still be able to `project()` away the allocator to
-recover the current behavior.

 ### Other differences from `std::sync::Arc` and `std::rc::Rc`